-We are now closed to new applications.
+We are now open to new applications.

 YA Shot’s Internship Programme is a way for students (and recent graduates) who want to work in publishing/the Arts/event management to get exciting opportunities to undertake interesting tasks involving real responsibility – all without having to travel (beyond being in Uxbridge for the training day and the day of YA Shot) and without having to commit to regular hours.
 We understand that interning is impossible for many students: it’s too expensive to get there and the hours are too inflexible for other commitments.
 YA Shot’s Internship Programme is designed to offer a real alternative to traditional internships so that everyone can put together a strong CV.
 It is unpaid, but the work is really interesting and unless you want to do more, we only require a limited amount of work – all flexihours.

 The more work you take on and deliver on-time and to a high-quality, the more varied and interesting opportunities we will give you to get involved and take responsibility – but how much you do and when you do it is largely up to you, provided you make your deadlines for everything you commit to.
 You’ll have truly impressive stuff (e.g. pitching article ideas to magazines, running individual events at YA Shot, helping run our social media accounts) to put on your CV and to talk about in interviews.

 You’ll also get mentoring from our fantastic senior team to help you develop new skills and hone existing ones as you work.
 Skills, attributes and experiences you’ll gain while interning at YA Shot include